contrapunctus-1/chronometrist/README.md

   1. No support (yet) for adding a task without clocking into it.
   2. No support for concurrent tasks.

-**WARNING: with the next version (v0.3), chronometrist will no longer use timeclock as a dependency and will use its own s-expression-based backend.
-A command to migrate the timeclock-file will be provided.**
+**IMPORTANT: with version v0.3, chronometrist no longer uses timeclock as a dependency and will use its own s-expression-based backend.
+A command to migrate the timeclock-file, `chronometrist-migrate-timelog-file->sexp-file`, is provided.**

 ## Differences from timeclock
 * Stores data in an s-expression format rather than a line-based one